|

 Of course, some amount of inefficiency is expected from governments, what with every spending having to go through different levels of bureaucratic and procedural approval process.
 But the only ground that the Nepali government seems to be breaking is not roads, power plants or bridges, but how much of the budget remains unspent.

 The government has managed to spend just 13 percent or Rs 11 billion of the Rs 85 billion that it allocated for capital expenditures -- that is, spending directed at building, acquiring or upgrading infrastructures that have future benefits to the country -- in the first six months of the current fiscal year.
+This indicates that taxpayers are not benefiting and the economy is not in a dynamic position.

 Moreover, lack of economic activity in the public sector has also failed to nudge the private sector into spending more.
 As a result overall economic activity is crawling, which in turn affects job creation and earnings, and then stifles consumption.
 With less money circling through the economy, money collected through taxes fails to provide the common people with much economic benefit.

+The government’s periodic plan documents say that for every rupee of capital spending by the government, the private sector invests Rs 2.
+Provided low capital expenditure in the first half of the year, economists are doubtful that the economy will achieve the target of 5.5 percent growth.
 This year’s budget broke precedence from those of the past three ones when it was announced in full and on time, and the government at the time was much lauded.

 Things will finally get done, economists, the private sector and the general public alike said.
 But the rising waves of optimism that it created hit the inevitable submerged barriers and giant walls to finally ebb and become trickles flowing through puddles across the many pockmarked and unfinished road projects in the capital and the country.